-- Temporary storefront barricades are required during construction to create a containment area for Tenant construction activity. - □ Refer to the local Center management team and the Center rules & regulations located at http://Tenantcoordination.taubman.com for barricade requirements including, but not limited to, installation and removal, relocation, dust containment, entry conditions, etc. - □ Removable Full Color Graphics: Prior to printing and installation, the Tenant shall submit full color graphic content to the facility director at the Center for approval.
-Only Landlord approved signage will be permitted on the barricade. - □ Promote your brand using your barricade graphics during store construction.
+- Temporary storefront barricades are required during construction to create a containment area for Tenant construction activity. - Refer to the local Center management team and the Center Rules & Regulations located at http://Tenantcoordination.taubman.com for barricade requirements including, but not limited to, installation and removal, relocation, dust containment, entry conditions, etc. - Full Color Graphics: Prior to printing and installation, the Tenant shall submit full color graphic content to the facility director at the Center for approval.
+Only Landlord approved signage will be permitted on the barricade.
+All graphics must be installed by Envy Barricade. - Promote your brand using your barricade graphics during store construction.
 Applying graphics to the barricade enhances a retailers brand image.
 Graphics should support and bolster your brand image with logos, tag lines, imagery, and colors.